Can I Get Pregnant 1 Day Before My Period? | Fertility Facts Uncovered

 The Biological Clock: Understanding Your Menstrual Cycle

-Sperm can survive inside the female reproductive tract for up to five days under optimal conditions, while an egg remains viable for about 12 to 24 hours after ovulation.
+Sperm can survive inside the female reproductive tract for up to five days under favorable conditions, while an egg remains viable for about 12 to 24 hours after ovulation.
 This timing creates a fertile window during which intercourse can lead to conception.

 Why Timing Matters: Fertility Window Explained